 ASCA members receive the certification status after completing 10 hours of one-hour, ASCA-approved online educational classes.
 After each session, a test is issued and must be passed (80% is a passing grade) to receive credit.
 Once the required class work is completed ASCA certification is issued to the contractor.
 This is valid for one year from the date of issuance.
 Contractors are required to take 10 hours of online continuing education through the ASCA in order to update their certification status.

-The Accredited Snow Contractors Association is a trade association with the purpose of advancing the professional snow and ice management industry and to promote its role in performing high-risk services to society.
-Check out ascaonline.org for more details, or contact ASCA Executive Director Kevin Gilbride directly at 216/393-0246 or via email at firstname.lastname@example.org.
+About the ASCA The Accredited Snow Contractors Association is a trade association with the purpose of advancing the professional snow and ice management industry and to promote its role in performing high-risk services to society.
+Check out ascaonline.org for more details, or contact ASCA Executive Director Kevin Gilbride directly at 216/393-0246 or via email at email@example.com.